 They're easy to use: Simply pop the half-cut fruit or veggie into the little silicone pod and store in the fridge.

 Bonus: The produce drawer looks a lot more organized than when there used to be a bunch of (wasteful) plastic baggies of half-used veggies in there.

-In addition to keeping the fridge more organized, the huggers wrap around fruits and veggies and keep the produce from drying out.
+In addition to keeping the fridge more organized, the huggers actually wrap around fruits and veggies and prevent my produce from drying out.

 What I love best is its ease of use: Slap the avocado on there, and buckle it in with the easy-to-snap strap.
 (If I have a lime handy, I sprinkle some lime juice on the avocado for extra assurance.)

-It fits snuggly, keeping air out, and avocados greener, longer.
-I use it constantly, and recommend the two-pack, as one will, no doubt, constantly be in the dishwasher.
-(One Amazon reviewer recommends keeping the extra one at work.)
+It fits snuggly, keeping air out and avocados greener, longer.
+I use it constantly, and recommend the pack of two, as one will, no doubt, constantly be in the dishwasher.
+(One Amazon reviewer recommended keeping the extra one at work.)

 Another reviewer was "shocked to find [the avocado] in perfect edible condition" after a week.

-It's a deceptively simple product with a cult following.
+It seems like these a deceptively simple but eco-friendly products have gained a cult following.